Reopening - General Questions

 Register using the calendar on our website as you would with our in-person programs.

-Are you having a Summer Reading Program this year?
+Are you having a Summer Reading Program in 2021?

 How do we pickup our summer prizes?

 We will schedule times at the end of our Summer Library Program when you can stop by to collect prizes for Youth and Teens.
 Adult prizes will be mailed.
-Our Summer Library Program ends on August 7.
 We will send out information about prize pickup closer to that date.

 I have a program that I would like to present at TPL.